openfact/openfact-plus/docs/openshift.md

 To configure Google Client follow the steps described in [Google Client Setup](https://github.com/openfact/openfact-sync/blob/master/docs/openshift_google_client.md).

 ## Setup Elasticsearch - Experimental (Optional)
-By Default **openfact-sync** use Lucene file store.
+By Default **clarksnut** use Lucene file store.
 Nevertheless, we encourage you to use **Elasticsearch** Cluster.
 To install elasticsearch on Openshift follow the steps described in [Elasticsearch Setup](https://github.com/openfact/openfact-sync/blob/master/docs/openshift_elasticsearch.md).

 ## Setup Smtp Server - Development environment only (Optional)
 To enable email sends, you need to configure a SMTP Server like Gmail from Google for instance.
 For development purposes you can configure a [SMTP server](https://github.com/openfact/openfact-sync/blob/master/docs/openshift_smtp_server.md).